In all geologic time, the responsibilities are on our generation ... including you ...

 As a result of the ice discovery, there was greatly renewed interest in the Moon, resulting in the subsequent funding of additional probes, including the NASA Lunar Prospector, followed by the NASA Lunar Reconnaissance Orbiter (LRO) and LCROSS Polar Crater Impactor.

-Below is an unofficial logo, which highlights the Clementine rhyme about "a miner, 49er, and his daughter Clementine ... his shoe was #9".
+Here is the official mission patch, straight from an official document on the National Research Laboratory's website (though it says it was revised in 2019 after 25 years, and I haven't seen the 1994 version).
+This highlights the Clementine rhyme about "a miner, 49er, and his daughter Clementine ... his shoe was #9".
 Note that the asteroid is in the logo, and the #9 is on the asteroid.
 Clementine also has a miner's pick shovel on her shoulder.
+There were also comments that the probe would be "lost and gone forever" after the mission, like the phrase in the rhyme.
+(Of course, lost and gone forever describes many space probes after their mission, but that's what people said, just for the historical record.)

 BMDO = Ballistic Missile Defense Organization